Adobe InDesign: Aligning Punctuation in Numbered Lists

 - Click the Numbered List button to number the selected paragraphs.

-- Now go back and Alt/Option click the Numbered List button in the Control panel to open the Bullets and Numbering dialog box.
+- Now go back and hold the Alt/Option key while you click the Numbered List button in the Control panel again.
+This time, it opens the Bullets and Numbering dialog box.

 - Begin by clicking the check box for Preview, so that you can see what your changes do to the text.